 It can be a little daunting to move to a new digital calendar if you’re already using one.
 (If you’re relying simply on the paper calendar on the kitchen wall, this is all upside—it can only get more mobile and accessible the moment you start to use a calendar you can access anywhere.)
 But happily, the folks at COOSHA have made the set-up really easy.
 You can easily import your calendar from Google, iOS or Microsoft to get started.
 Plus, the user interface is very friendly.
 You’ll get the hang of it straight away.

 COOSHA truly is a modern calendar for today’s busy modern family.
 I strongly encourage you to check it out.
 We need tools like this to help us get through our busy weeks without losing our ever-loving minds.
-You can download it in the App store with just one click here, or learn more at cooshacalendar.com.
-And Android users, hang tight!
-COOSHA is coming soon to Google Play.
+You can download it in the App store or on Google Play with here, or learn more at cooshacalendar.com.

 This is a sponsored post but opinions and experiences are my own.